rstudio/rticles/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add your name to the list of authors `Authors@R` in DESCRIPTION.
 You don't need to bump the package version in DESCRIPTION.

+Lastly, please try your best to do only one thing per pull request, and refrain from making cosmetic changes in the code base: https://yihui.name/en/2018/02/bite-sized-pull-requests/

 Thank you!